 Picture quality:

-To take awesome pictures with fantastic quality like your mentor photographer, you might not need to use the same expensive lens they use.
+You might not need to use the same expensive lens they use to take incredible pictures with fantastic quality like your mentor photographer.
 A decent 50mm lens can get you the badass picture quality you yearn for.

 Composition:

 While this lens gives you the best result for portrait photography, you’ll realize that the problem you’ll encounter is capturing all the elements of a picture in a frame.
-You’ll have to think outside the box to execute a wonderful portrait concept with many elements in a frame.
+You’ll have to think outside the box to execute an excellent portrait composition with many aspects in a frame.

 Zoom Feature:

-50mm camera lenses are fixed, and you can’t zoom in and out of your subject through a 50mm lens when taking pictures.
-If you think the distance between you and your subject is too far, move closer.
+When taking pictures, 50mm camera lenses are fixed, and you can’t zoom in and out of your subject through a 50mm lens.
+Move closer if you think the distance between you and your subject is too far.

 Why you should use a 50mm lens for portraits

 When you look through a 50mm lens, you’ll see your subject like you’re viewing through the vantage point of the human eye.
-Aside from that, their wide f/1.8 wide aperture makes this lens perfect for capturing your subject in a dim-lit environment or when you’ve lost daylight.
+Aside from that, their wide f/1.8 aperture makes this lens perfect for capturing your subject in a dimly lit environment or when you’ve lost daylight.
 As a result, you’ll also enjoy the bokeh effect on the out-of-focus so that they look beautiful and professional.

 85mm Lens for Portrait Photography

-The 85mm is another lens usually referred to as the best camera lens for portraits.
+The 85mm lens is usually called the best camera lens for portraits.
 There are valid reasons to think this lens is one of the perfect lenses for portrait photography.

 Less Distortion:

-A common problem you’ll encounter when shooting with a 35mm or 50mm lens is facial or picture distortion.
+Facial or picture distortion is a common problem you’ll encounter when shooting with a 35mm or 50mm lens.
 However, you can always find a way to work around it.
-With an 85mm lens, you can capture perfect up close and full-length portraits without facial distortions.
+An 85mm lens can capture perfect up-close and full-length portraits without facial distortions.

 Depth of field:

-The depth of field you’d experience with an 85mm lens is unlike you’ll ever capture with the 35mm or 55mm.
+The depth of field you’d experience with an 85mm lens is unlike what you’ll ever capture with 35mm or 55mm.
 The depth of field you’ll achieve with an 85mm lens is deep, detailed, and beautiful.
-It utilizes whatever background you’ve got and transforms it into an entire magical scene for beautiful pictures.
+It utilizes whatever background you’ve got and transforms it into a magical scene for beautiful pictures.

 Background control: